Business programme

 1 minute

 'Making Tax Digital' aims to help you to manage your tax returns.
 It can help you save costs, time and space by getting rid of many existing paper-based processes.
-Plus, it can help simplify your financial planning, so you have more time to focus on other aspects of your organisation.
+Plus, it can help simplify your financial planning, so you have more time to focus on other aspects of your business.

 If you sell goods or services, you’re likely to need to add VAT to the price you charge.
 There are different rates of VAT, and this page shows the current rates and where they each apply.
 It also shows how to work out prices with and without VAT.